A 12-year-old African-American girl says her white classmates pinned her down and cut her dreadlocks

-A 12-year-old African-American girl says three of her white male classmates pinned her down and cut several of her dreadlocks, according to reports from CNN affiliate WJLA and The Washington Post.
+A 12-year-old African-American girl says three of her white male classmates pinned her down and cut several of her dreadlocks.

-The girl, Amari Allen, told WJLA that three white boys at Immanuel Christian School in Springfield, Virginia, pinned her on Monday to a playground slide.
+The girl, Amari Allen, tells CNN that three white boys at Immanuel Christian School in Springfield, Virginia, pinned her on Monday to a playground slide.

-They held her hands behind her back, Amari told the station, covered her mouth and clipped her hair, calling it "ugly" and "nappy."
+They held her hands behind her back, Amari said, covered her mouth and clipped her hair, calling it "ugly" and "nappy."

-"Why would they do this?" she recalled thinking at the time, WJLA reported.
-"Is it only me that's being affected?"
+"They were saying that I don't deserve to live, that I shouldn't have been born," she said.

-"I've never thought about bullying being part of this curriculum," Amari's grandmother told WJLA, saying she enrolled her granddaughter there in hopes that she would have a safe experience.
+She said one of the boys had scissors, and all three are in her class.

 The Fairfax County Police Department is investigating and a police report was filed, spokesman Sgt.
 James Curry told CNN on Friday.
 He declined to comment further because the case is ongoing.